 Later in Season 2, in episode 5, Stannis has taken over the camp, and we see him striding through the camp with the walls of the quarry surrounding him, having an argument with Davos over the use of blood magic.

 In episode 5 of season 6, the show’s producers returned to Larrybane once more.
 The area near the quarry was used as the location of Nagga’s Hill.
-This was where Yara Greyjoy attempted to lay claim to the Iron Throne, only to be thwarted by their uncle, Euron Greyjoy.
+This was where Yara Greyjoy attempted to lay claim to leadership of the Iron Islands, only to be thwarted by her uncle, Euron Greyjoy.

 Ballintoy Harbour – The Iron Islands